 - If psychometric tests play a part, familiarize yourself with them by practising a few.
 See our psychometric tests page.

 - During the assessment centre concentrate on remaining calm and confident.

 - Make sure you understand the objectives of each of the activities and don't be afraid to ask for clarification if you have under performed in a task do not dwell on it, instead focus positively on the next task.

-Useful booklets and multi media materials are available from the Careers, Employability and Skills (some of these materials are for reference only) including:
+Useful booklets, online and multi media materials are available from the Careers, Employability and Skills.
+Details are available in the Information Resources section of MyFuture

-The Careers, Employablity and Skills also holds relevant workshops throughout the academic year, advertised on our .
+The Careers, Employablity and Skills also holds relevant workshops throughout the academic year, advertised on MyFuture